-LOSS ATTRIBUTABLE TO OWNERS OF THE COMPANY
+PROFIT/LOSS ATTRIBUTABLE TO OWNERS OF THE COMPANY

-Loss attributable to owners of the Company increased from HK\$3,846.6 million for the year ended December 31, 2021 to HK\$5,231.9 million for the year ended December 31, 2022.
-This increase was attributable to the continuing adverse impacts of the global COVID-19 pandemic including outbreaks of COVID-19 cases as discussed above.
+Profit/loss attributable to owners of the Company increased from a loss of HK\$5,231.9 million for the year ended December 31, 2022 to a profit of HK\$2,638.3 million for the year ended December 31, 2023.
+This increase was attributable to the improved financial performance of the Group as discussed.